Updated April 28, 2022!

 Doing my accounting last month, I realized that earlier this year I crossed a significant threshold for my coaching business in 2017.
 I’m reliably earning enough, after expenses and taxes, to make a living doing what I love.
 It helps that I live a simple life.

 As a coach, my expenses are also not incredibly high.
 All of my work is based on 1-on-1 coaching.
 At this time I’m not doing group-based coaching, though I will be launching a group program in 2018.
-The way my business is currently setup, a few software and hardware tools are all I need, aside from my skill as a coach of course!
-The later being the most expensive and time consuming thing to get.
+The way my business is currently set up, a few software and hardware tools are all I need, aside from my skill as a coach of course!
+The latter is the most expensive and time-consuming thing to get.